AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/concepts.md

 **How PCOT works (and why)**

-PCOT is a tool designed to help scientists and engineers analyse PanCam data and produce useful secondary data.
+PCOT was originally designed to help scientists and engineers analyse PanCam data and produce useful secondary data.
 It acts downstream from the ROCC on images which have already been processed to some extent, and is a successor to ExoSpec.
 As such, its primary purpose is to generate relative reflectance images and spectral parameter maps, although it will also be able to produce spectra from small regions of interest.
 Indeed, it should be flexible enough to perform a wide range of unforeseen calculations.

+Of course, PCOT can handle many other kinds of data.
+It is particularly suited to processing multispectral images with uncertainty and error data, and can currently read PDS4 and ENVI formats, alongside more common RGB formats which can be collated into multispectral images.

 Of paramount importance is the verifiability and reproducibility of data generated from PCOT.
 To this end, a PCOT document is a data product which can